Timber Floor Repairs Brisbane

 Brisbane Floor Renovation and Repair

 Timber floor repairs and maintenance in preparation for floor sanding and polishing can entail floorboard replacement.
 Timber floor repairs may become necessary for many reasons.
 You may have removed an old kitchen revealing old plumbing holes which ran through the floor.
 There may be termite or borer floorboard damage present.
 You may only need general repairs or subfloor attention.
-Get in contact with us so we can discuss your options.
+Get in contact with the Brisbane timber floor restoration experts so we can discuss your options.

 Timber Floor Repair Options